 Rating: 7/10

 BlueNose: “The Visitor” is a huge contrast to the first piece of the album.
 It’s darker, moodier, and kind of sexy.
 Using an acoustic guitar and what sounds like a bass to control the melody, the song uses drums, a piano, and IU‘s sweet vocals to follow the vibe set by the main instruments.
 The singer tells a story of someone she loves, but it seems like all the person of interest does is lead her on and hurt her.
 The atmosphere of the track is so strong and gloomy that I can’t help but come back to the song again and again.
-I believe this track is a bit of a throwback to “Between the Lips” (2013) from IU’“Modern Times: Epilogue” album.
+I believe this track is a bit of a throwback to “Between the Lips” (2013) from IU’s “Modern Times: Epilogue” album.

 Rating: 9.75/10